 A: In order for the team to be certified the team MUST get their control cards signed 2 hours before the end of the event.
-(In other words, 22 hours after the start of a Arrow or 11.5 hours after the start of a Dart.)
+(22 hours after the start of a Arrow, 11.5 hours after the start of a Dart, 6 hours after the start of a Dart Populaire.)
 Furthermore, this 2 hour location must be at least 25k from the end point of ride as listed on the verified route.
 Keep in mind the time, not location, is what dictates this control.
-Even if your team is running behind or ahead of schedule, you must stop at 22h and get your card signed.
+Even if your team is running behind or ahead of schedule, you must stop and get certified at the exact time.

 The below examples assume a finish location in Portland, Maine.

-Example 1: Fleche Team “Hot Fleche” starts at noon on Friday and plans to be at a store in Saco, Maine (~28k from Portland) at 10am on Saturday.
+Example 1: Arrow Team “Pointy Arrows” starts at noon on Friday and plans to be at a store in Saco, Maine (~28k from Portland) at 10am on Saturday.
 They arrive at 9:50am so they wait until 10am to have their cards signed then depart for Portland.
 This is ideal.

-A: For the Fleche, Nope.
+A: For the Arrow & Dart, Nope.
 No stop may be longer then 2 hours.
 Since this includes nighttime riding, all vehicles MUST have full lighting and reflective equipment as if they were on a solo brevet.

 On the Trace and Dart events a longer stop is allowed.
 It is theoretically possible to sprint for six hours @ 16Mph, sleep for four hours, and ride at 10 Mph two more hours in order to arrive in Portland in 12 hours and 180k completed.